 01 of 06

-Learn How to Identify Patchwork Designs and Grid Structure
+How to Use Grids to Identify Patchwork Quilt Designs

 It's important to learn how to identify patchwork quilt blocks by the gridwork that makes up their layouts.
 Why?
 Because understanding the grids makes it easy to change the size of a quilt block and to recognize which quilt blocks work together best.